Otus9051/Hackintosh-HP-15s-eq2144au/README.md

 - Apparently HP uses Broadcom Bluetooth, so it works

 ## What does NOT work:
-- Microphone (Not possible until VoodooHDA is used, which I won't use)
+- Microphone (Bluetooth works, in-built is not possible until VoodooHDA is used, which I won't use)
 - Wi-Fi (RTL8821CE), Using chris1111's WiFi Driver with TPLink Archer T2U Nano
 - en0 is broken because no supported internal interface (i.e. No Apple Services but still can use them by logging in everytime)
 - Electron Apps can crash/freeze your system for a while (set VRAM to 2GB using Smokeless UMAF)